LENA Start Children Nearly Twice as Likely To Be Kindergarten Ready

 Later, it’s the infant’s coos and babbles (and how adults respond to those coos and babbles).
 Later still, it’s the toddler’s two- or three-word sentences (and how adults repeat and add on).
 Then, it’s the preschooler’s nonsensical rhymes, their meandering stories, their oft-repeated songs (and an adult’s encouragement thereof!).

-These interactions are such simple things — we call them conversational turns — but they build important things like phoneme awareness, background knowledge, and verbal reasoning, things that are crucial to learning how to read and write.
-Early interactions and early literacy go hand in hand.
+These interactions are such simple things — we call them conversational turns — but they build important things like phoneme awareness, background knowledge, and verbal reasoning.
+These are things that are crucial to learning how to read and write.
+Early interactions, early literacy, and school readiness all go together.

 School readiness and conversational turns